Local Equivalence Problem in Hidden Markov Model: Hidden Markov model and equivalence

-which yields the joint Markovian process.
-The pair of $\vec{W}_{\tilde{{\cal X}}}$ and the function $f$ recovers the conventional formalism of hidden Markovian process.
+which yields the joint Markov process.
+The pair of $\vec{W}_{\tilde{{\cal X}}}$ and the function $f$ recovers the conventional formalism of hidden Markov process.
 In this way, our formalism and the conventional formalism can be converted to each other.